gnemux/gnemux.github.io/future-plan/index.md

 ### What I Should Do Now

 * Enjoy What I'm Doing.
 Work Hard Life Hard.
-Refine And Prepare.
+Refine And Prepare.[Ability-Stack](/ability-stack/)
 * Try To Start A lucraitve Business Better Quality Recycle
 * Buy An Apartment Recently